 Dyson V7 vs. V8: Motorhead, Animal & Absolute Comparison

-After a month of testing, I determined Dyson V8 Absolute is the best stick vacuum because it cleans efficiently on hard floors and carpets and has a longer runtime than other models.
-Dyson V7 Motorhead is great, but I only recommend it for households with mostly carpets.
+After a month of testing, I determined Dyson V8 Absolute is the best stick vacuum because it cleans efficiently on hard floors and carpets and has a longer runtime.
+Dyson V7 Motorhead is great, but I only recommend it for households with mostly carpets because it only includes one roller.

 I’ll explain how I reached my conclusion by comparing two stick vacuums (Dyson V7 vs. Dyson V8) while evaluating four categories: carpet, hard floors, battery, and design.